Burrata Caprese

 An overhead view of a bowl of burrata caprese salad with a spoon in the bowl.

-Burrata caprese is one of those recipes that is SO simple to make, but so impressive for entertaining at dinner parties, summer BBQs, and gatherings.
-It takes just a few minutes to put together right before serving!
+This burrata caprese salad is simple to make but impressive enough for entertaining at dinner parties, summer barbecues, and gatherings.
+It takes just 5 minutes to put together right before serving.

 Ingredients